 network structure can be viewed as substitutes for reducing the frequency of financial contagions.

 current binary state of the world.
-Differently from other social learning studies, they must choose between receiving a private, noisy signal
+Differently from other social learning studies, subjects must choose between receiving a private, noisy signal

-across time, which determines whether choosing social or private information is optimal, enabling us to separate subjects who choose optimally
+time, which determines whether choosing social or private information is optimal, enabling us to separate subjects who choose optimally from those who

-to the standard sequential social learning experimental design of Anderson and Holt (1997) where subjects are given both private and social
+standard sequential social learning experimental design of Anderson and Holt (1997) where subjects are given both private and social information

-information prior to guessing an unknown binary state of the world, in our experiment, subjects must instead choose between receiving a private
+prior to guessing an unknown binary state of the world, in our experiment, subjects must instead choose between receiving a private signal or seeing

-signal or seeing the guesses made by previous subjects in the sequence (i.e., social information).
-By requiring our subjects to make this choice
+the guesses made by previous subjects in the sequence (i.e., social information).
+By requiring subjects to make this information choice at different